oliverzick/Delizious-Ini/README.md

 ## What?
 Delizious Ini is an easy to use .NET Standard library entirely written in C# for reading and writing of INI data.

-## New features in version 1.11.0
+## New features in version 1.12.0
-* Cloning an INI document
+* Reading the comment of a section for given section name and mode
+  - Fail mode: Throw section not found exception when section does not exist
+  - Fallback mode: Return fallback comment given by the mode when the section does not exist

 ## Features
 Delizious Ini provides the following features: